What Are My Rights If I Am Pregnant at Work?

 Title VII of the Civil Rights Act of 1964

-Title VII prohibits sex discrimination, which includes pregnancy discrimination.
+Title VII prohibits sex discrimination in employment, which includes pregnancy discrimination.
 Pregnancy protections under Title VII include:

 • Current pregnancy